storesafe/cordova-sqlite-storage/README.md

 **LICENSE:** MIT, with Apache 2.0 option for Android and Windows platforms (see [LICENSE.md](./LICENSE.md) for details, including third-party components used by this plugin)

-## WARNING: Multiple SQLite problem on all platforms

-with possible corruption risk in case of sqlite access from multiple plugins (see below)
+__WARNING: Multiple SQLite problem on all platforms__ _with possible corruption risk in case of sqlite access from multiple plugins (see below)_

+# FREE CONSULTING SPECIAL

+The primary author and maintainer [@brodybits (Chris Brody)](https://github.com/brodybits) is happy to offer free consulting for a limited time period - please see <https://xpbrew.consulting> for more information.

 ## NEW MAJOR RELEASE Coming with BREAKING CHANGES